Entrepreneur

 Attractive labor market in Costa Rica

 As well as providing an abundance of well-educated citizens, the country’s gross average income per capita is considerably lower than in the United States.
 The average Costa Rican earns around US$6,810 per annum, compared with the United States’ US$47,390.
-This demonstrates the value of registering a company in Costa Rica and utilizing its workforce across sectors such as manufacturing, customer service, product development, and tourism, and allows startups to operate on a shoestring budget in one country, before expanding across Latin America.
+This demonstrates the value of registering a company in Costa Rica and utilizing its workforce across sectors such as manufacturing, customer service, product development, and tourism, and allows startups to mitigate risk in one country, before expanding across Latin America.

 Be part of entrepreneurship in Costa Rica